-As we face the many unknowns of COVID-19, anxiety is spiking.
+As a society, we continue to face a heightened mental exhaustion and anxiety, largely since the onset of the pandemic.
 How do we deal with our own anxiety and that of those around us in healthy and compassionate ways?
 Practicing self-care is a good start.
 Taking care of ourselves first makes us more capable to take care of others.
 Just like you can’t pour water from an empty bucket, you must fill your bucket before you can share its contents with others.

 Pay Attention to Your Physical Well-Being